CurveDocs/curve-resources/docs/crvusd/st-crvusd.md

 <h1>st-crvUSD (Staked crvUSD)</h1>

 st-crvUSD is a new product allowing users earn risk-free[^1] yield on their crvUSD.
-Users deposit into the interest earning vault, and their crvUSD auto-compounds by receiving a portion of crvUSD minting fees.
+Users deposit into the interest earning vault, and their crvUSD auto-compounds by receiving a portion of crvUSD minting fees[^2] (borrowing interest fees).

 [^1]: **Risk-free** means your crvUSD is not used/rehypothecated anywhere, it just sits within the vault, earning interest.
 However, there is always smart contract risk, but st-crvUSD is built upon Yearn v3 Vaults, which are in production in many DeFi applications, and have undergone [extensive audits](https://github.com/yearn/yearn-vaults-v3/tree/master/audits).

+[^2]: **crvUSD Minting Fees/Minting Rates**: These are also known as crvUSD Borrowing fees/Borrowing rates or interest rate fees.
+We've called them minting fees here to differentiate between the borrowing interest fees in Llamalend, which do not flow to the DAO but instead go to lenders of that Llamalend market.

 ## **Purpose**